The Buenos Aires International Book Fair (Feria del Libro) is one of the top five book expos in the world.

-Considered the most important literary event in the Spanish speaking world, the line-up of cultural program includes conferences, readings, workshops and book presentations.
+It is the most important literary event in the Spanish-speaking world, with a line-up of cultural programs including conferences, readings, workshops and book presentations.

 A Literary Universe